Aga-Ma/robot_framework_practice/README.md

 no reason for separate repositories creation.
 Hence, that causes some robot code duplication.
 And I can live with that as it is created only for training purpose.
 I would never do something like this in the actual project.

-In addition, I am in favor of separating page objects and related assertions, but resigned from refactoring as it was the course goal.
+In addition, I am in favor of separating page objects and assertions, but resigned from refactoring as it was not the course goal.